 As you can see, in a few minutes and without a particular effort, we have already identified 6 potential hidden issues related to our Customer Journey.
 We need to further investigate on those specific topics.
 We will do it performing a supervised analysis using sandsiv+ VOC MINE, the tool we already used before.
 It is a supervised Text Mining tool created to easily allow business people to deep dive in unstructured data.

-As you have seen in that video, VOC MINE allows us to deep dive in the different topics, and understand, among others, two specific insights:
+VOC MINE allows us to deep dive in the different topics, and understand, among others, two specific insights:

 - Does the topic really exist in the dataset?
 Is it something the client are talking about?